 Aboriginal Cultural Immersion

-Students will be directly exposed and participate in at least two major Australian Aboriginal cultural experiences which includes weaving, painting, cultural transmedia, dance or music immersing them in a deep cultural exposure and appreciation.
+Students will be directly exposed and participate in at least two major Australian Aboriginal cultural experiences which might include weaving, painting, cultural transmedia, dance or music.

-* Develop elementary practical skills required in traditional Aboriginal cultural practice.
+2. Develop elementary practical skills required in Aboriginal cultural practice.

-* Acknowledgement of Aboriginal cultural practice as it relates to holistic understandings of culture.
+3. Acknowledge Aboriginal cultural practices as they relate to holistic understandings of culture.

-* Develop a practical understanding of Aboriginal societies' social structures as practiced through cultural expression and oral and graphic history.
+5. Develop a practical understanding of Aboriginal society's social structures as practiced through cultural expression and oral and graphic history.

 |Assumed Knowledge||ABOR1110 or equivalent introductory Aboriginal Studies course|